Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Forcing the minigame scores in memory with the correct checksum is enough to unlock image B album, there is no other trick necessary;

 - Good new, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
 They are fully intercompatibles.

+So I can now propose a general structure of the Game Boy Camera save format for the first time since Jeff Froheim proposed one in 2001.

 # Game Boy Camera save ram format by increasing adresses